Bhashit/better-hibernate-with-scala/README.md

 There is a [companion blog post][blog-post] that I wrote which explains, in more detail, what I am trying to do with this project.

-That aside, this can also be used as a skeleton project if you are planning to combine [scaldi][scaldi], [securesocial][secure-social] and Hibernate in your [play-framework][play-framework] application.

 **Disclaimer**: Maintenance of this project is not a high priority for me right now.
 Also, I am aware that a lot of code in this project